siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 # 8. Topology and Discreteness

-**Claim.** When divergence-free energy flow is globally confined to a closed surface, continuity forces the flow pattern to be periodic.
-Periodicity on a closed surface demands integer winding numbers.
-Integers produce discrete energy levels.
-Discreteness is geometric, not postulated.
+**Claim.** When source-free flow closes on itself, closure imposes integer winding.
+Integer winding yields discrete mode families.
+Discreteness is geometric before it is spectral.

-On a toroidal surface — the simplest closed surface admitting two independent circulation directions — a continuous field must close on itself along both cycles.
-Closure requires:
+On a closed loop, a continuous pattern must match itself after one circuit.
+That requires

 $$
 n \lambda = L,
 $$

-where $L$ is the circumference of the cycle and $n$ is a positive integer.
+where $L$ is the circuit length and $n$ is an integer.
+On a torus there are two independent cycles, so a closed flow is labeled by an integer pair
-This is the same condition as standing waves on a string, now applied to a closed surface with no boundary.

-The allowed frequencies are therefore discrete.
-Each integer $n$ corresponds to a distinct global standing pattern.
-If the total energy of the configuration is conserved, the energy per mode scales as

-$$
-E_n \propto \frac{1}{n^2}.
-$$

-This is the Rydberg series for hydrogen — recovered here from topology and continuity alone, with no electrons, no orbits, no probability amplitudes, and no quantization axioms.

-Discrete spectra are not a feature of quantum mechanics that needs to be grafted onto an otherwise classical field theory.
-They are what happens when divergence-free flow is closed.
-The integers are imposed by geometry, not by Planck's constant.
+$(m,n)$.

+The allowed wavelengths and frequencies are therefore discrete.
+Different integers label different global modes.
+The key point comes before any specific
+spectrum: once transport closes on itself, continuity and single-valuedness force integer classes of solutions.

+Specific spectral laws require additional geometry and come later.
+The present step is narrower and stronger: quantization begins as closure.

 ---

-*Source: The Principle of Topological Constraint*
+*Source: Foundation Equations and Forced Consequences in a Source-Free Maxwell Universe*